berstend/puppeteer-extra/packages/puppeteer-extra-plugin-stealth/readme.md

 PRs are welcome, if you want to add a new evasion technique I suggest you look at the [template](./evasions/_template) to kickstart things.

-#### Notes

-Word of caution: Due to the intrusive nature of these detection mitigation techniques they might break functionality on certain sites.
-Selectively disable techniques if that happens or submit a PR with a fix. :-)

 #### Kudos

 Thanks to [Evan Sangaline](https://intoli.com/blog/not-possible-to-block-chrome-headless/) and [Paul Irish](https://github.com/paulirish/headless-cat-n-mouse) for kickstarting the discussion!